 Whether you’re tired of the beaches in Melbourne and searching for the best weekend getaways in Victoria, or for romantic getaways in Victoria, here are 8 top alternative weekend getaways to consider when weighing up your options.

-A list to be used as a go to guide, when looking for holiday destinations in Victoria, which aren’t booked out, yet are as gorgeous and relaxing, destined to provide a relaxing weekend getaway whenever needed, even if sometimes at short notice.
+A list to be used as a go to guide, when looking for Weekend Getaways In Victoria, which aren’t booked out, yet are as gorgeous and relaxing, destined to provide a relaxing weekend getaway whenever needed, even if sometimes at short notice.

 In November 2020, travel restrictions are lifting in Australia.
-Are you sweating it out online fighting for a weekend away in Victoria, at the same popular destinations as everyone other city dweller, and wondering whether to pay double the price?
+Are you sweating it out online fighting for a the best weekend away in Victoria, at the same popular destinations as everyone other city dweller, and wondering whether to pay double the price?

 Or are you trying to decide to brave the crowds at some of the best beaches in Melbourne?